autoscriber-app/autoscriber-lib/readme.md

 # autoscriber-lib
 Python library for the autoscriber summarizer.
-Honestly, it's just a wrapper lib XD

 ## Install
 ```bash